-The Peer Health Education program through the Marquette University Medical Clinic facilitates discussion about health issues between, and among, MU students and their surrounding community.
+The Wellness Peer Education program through the Marquette University Medical Clinic facilitates discussion about health issues between, and among, MU students and their surrounding community.

-The Peer Health Educators (PHEs) are a team of responsible student leaders who provide health-related programming and serve the Marquette community as health resources, in order to enhance the well-being of their peers.
-Topics addressed by the PHEs include:
+The Wellness Peers are a team of responsible student leaders who provide health-related programming and serve the Marquette community as health resources in order to enhance the well-being of their peers.
+Topics addressed by the Wellness Peers include:

-The Peer Health Educators invite students to think critically about these and other health issues by raising questions, facilitating discussion, and disseminating health information.
+The Wellness Peers invite students to think critically about these and other health issues by raising questions, facilitating discussion, and disseminating health information.

-The PHEs provide programs on a variety of health topics that are brought to you in residence halls, student organization meetings, fraternities and sororities, sports team sessions, classes, or to any group of interested students.
-Here's a partial list of the 2012-13 PHE Outreach Programs.
+The Wellness Peers provide programs on a variety of health topics that are brought to you in residence halls, student organization meetings, fraternities and sororities, sports team sessions, classes, or any group of interested students.
+Here's a list of the 2014-15 Peer Outreach Programs.

-To request a program, please email your request. *Note: To ensure that we have enough time to secure presenters, please make requests at least 7 business days before the desired program date.
+To request an outreach program, please email your request. *Note: To ensure that we have enough time to secure presenters, please make requests at least 7 business days before the desired program date.

-Recruitment for the Peer Health Education program begins every school year after Spring Break.
+Recruitment for the Wellness Peer's program begins every school year after Spring Break.
 Watch for publicity and applications.
-The PHE Job Description can be found here.
+The Job Description can be found here.
 If you have further questions about how to get involved, please don’t hesitate to contact the Marquette University Medical Clinic at (414) 288-7184.